xSardine/AMQ-Stuff/Party_Rank_Tools/README.md

 To start it you can either:
 - `Alt + Right click` the folder containing the script and select `Open Powershell`
-- Type `cmd` in your windows search bar and open the command line interpretor.
+- or type `cmd` in your windows search bar and open the command line interpretor.
 Then use the `cd` function to move into the folder containing the script. (i.e, if the script is in `Documents/PR_Tools/script.py`, then you use `cd Documents\PR_Tools\`)

 After you've done one of these two steps, you can then type in the cmd:
 ```